olmallet81/URT/README.md

     - *nreg* = number of regressors
     - *ndef* = number of degrees of freedom
     - *lags* = number of lags
+NB: *IC* and *lags* are for the case when OLS<T> is called by UnitRoot<T> for lag length optimization by information criterion minimization.

 - ### Member functions (public)
     - *get_stats()* taking the same Vector *x* and Matrix *y* as arguments, it computes the additional OLS regression statistics